j-emmen/W-types-in-setoids/README.md

 In particular, the formalisation does not include proofs of Theorems 2.8 and 2.9.
 For a Coq proof of the latter, see
 [Palmgren, LCC setoids in Coq](https://github.com/erikhpalmgren/LCC_setoids_in_Coq).

+N.B.
+The file S20_AlgGlue.v takes a little more time to type-check than the other files.